soundpress/RulesOfNYC/docs/c14/index.rst

    (b) Buildings where a full vacate order has been issued by the Department or by the Department of Buildings within the five-year period prior to July 24.
 2018;

-   (c) Buildings where there has been active participation in the Department's alternative enforcement program pursuant to an order issued by the Department for more than four months since February 1, 2016 and the Department has determined that an order will be issued .
+   (c) Buildings where there has been active participation in the Department's alternative enforcement program pursuant to an order issued by the Department for more than four months since February 1, 2016 and the Department has determined that an order will be issued.
 A building will be added to the Pilot Program List and included on the Pilot Program List on the Department's website within 30 days after it is identified for issuance of an order by the Department; and

    (d) Buildings where there has been a final determination by New York State Homes and Community Renewal or any court having jurisdiction that one or more acts of Harassment were committed at such building after September 27, 2013.
 A building will be added to the Pilot Program List and included on the Pilot Program List on the Department's website within 30 days after it is identified as having been the subject of such determination, provided, however that where such final determination was made on default judgment, and such default is opened by the court having jurisdiction, such building will be removed from the Pilot Program List within 30 days of notification by the owner unless such building meets other criteria for inclusion on such list.